Annie Barrows

 Annie Barrows (born 1962 in San Diego, California) is an American editor and author.
 She is best known for the Ivy and Bean series of children's books, but she has written several other books for adult readers as well.
-She co-wrote 'The Guernsey Literary And Potato Peel Pie Society' with her aunt Mary Ann Shaffer, which was later adapted into a film.
+With her aunt Mary Ann Shaffer she co-wrote The Guernsey Literary And Potato Peel Pie Society, which was later adapted into a film.

 Personal life

-Barrows was the second of two girls (her sister is two years older).
+Barrows is the second of two girls (her sister is two years older).
 She was born in San Diego, near the southern border of the state of California.
-However, when she was three weeks old the family moved to a small town, San Anselmo, in Northern California.
-She spent considerable time during her childhood in the town's children's library, where she eventually got a part-time job (during her junior high school years) maintaining the books and reshelving them.
+When she was three weeks old the family moved to a small town, San Anselmo, in Northern California.
+She spent considerable time during her childhood in the town's children's library, where she eventually got a part-time job while in junior high school, maintaining the books and reshelving them.

 Barrows attended UC Berkeley, originally majoring in English Literature, but graduating in Medieval History.
 She worked as an editor, then decided to turn to writing.
-She enrolled in a writing school, then began writing books for adults.
+After enrolling in a writing school, she then began writing books for adults.

 Barrows is married.
 She has two daughters.
 Her aunt was Mary Ann Shaffer.